High School Initiatives

 The Dual Enrollment Program at Georgia Northwestern Technical College (formerly called Move On When Ready), allows high school students to take college degree level core courses, as well as certificate, and diploma level courses.

 Degree-level core classes will transfer to any institution in the University System of Georgia (USG) or Technical College System of Georgia (TCSG).
 College credits count toward high school rigor and HOPE Scholarship rigor requirements.

 Students who participate in Dual Enrollment courses get a 0.5 boost in the HOPE Scholarship GPA calculation upon high school graduation.
 Please note – this does not apply to your local GPA calculation.

 Courses are offered on the college campus, at the high school campus, online, hybrid, or web-enhanced.
-Students will be allowed to take up to 15 credit hours per semester at each college they attend.

 Students can enroll in GNTC courses during the fall, spring, or summer semesters while still in high school and receive dual credit.

 High school students wishing to enroll in the Dual Enrollment Program must first meet with their high school guidance counselor or speak to one of our High School Initiatives staff.

 A student must have qualifying test scores before applying.
 GNTC will accept SAT, ACT, PSAT, and Accuplacer scores.

 Once a student has qualifying test scores he or she will complete an online Dual Enrollment application and complete any other required forms needed to participate in the program.